OCCASIONAL PAPER 10 now online

 TACTYC is delighted to present this specially designed conference for those working with early years children.
 Delegates will go away with much more confidence about children’s and practitioners' experiences and understandings about these important issues.
-We currently have all forms and a draft programme
+(See also #MeYouUs

 HAVE YOU SEEN ....?

-Our TACTYC colleague, Prof. Margaret Clark, continues her campaign against synthetic phonics.
+Our TACTYC colleague, Prof. Margaret Clark, continues her well-informed campaign against synthetic phonics.
+She has now turned her attention to the situation in Australia where they are, against all their best early years principles, set to introduce the phonics test like England.
 Her latest piece can be found here

 TACTYC RESEARCH INTO EY QUALIFICATIONS AND TRAINING